codesensei-tushar/CS671-HACKATHON/README.markdown

    ```

 4. **Download Pre-Trained Model**:
-   Download the pre-trained YOLOv8 model from the [IIT Mandi Hackathon GitHub](https://github.com/anuragpandey382/IITMandiHackathon) and place it in the project directory.
+   Download the pre-trained YOLOv8 model from the [GitHub Repo](https://github.com/Abcfsa/YOLOv8_head_detector) and place it in the project directory.

 5. **Run the Application**:
    Launch the Gradio interface: